Visvim: History

 Hiroki Nakamura was born in Kofu, and grew up in Tokyo.
 Nakamura's parents encouraged him to study abroad.
 At the age of 11, Nakamura met Cody Horne, one of his classmates at the Bunka High School.
 Through Horne, Nakamura became interested in foreign cultures.
 Nakamura chose Alaska, a place he had grown to love on family whale-watching, camping, and snowboarding trips.
 When he grew older, he started his career at Burton Snowboards in Japan, where he worked as a designer for 8 years.
 After quitting his job at Burton, Nakamura founded Visvim in 2001.
 Visvim started off as primarily a footwear brand, and later expanded into a full apparel collection.

-The brand has shows in Tokyo, Paris, and New York.
-It encompasses seven free-standing stores in Japan, two flagship stores in the United States, and is stocked at 135 retailers internationally.
+The brand has held fashion shows in Tokyo, Paris, and New York.
+It encompasses twelve free-standing stores in Japan, three flagship stores in the United States, and is stocked at 135 retailers internationally.

 Production

 Visvim footwear and garments are constructed with a mix of traditional production techniques and modern technology.
-Past inspirations for Visvim products include vintage Americana, Japanese Edo period garments, French workwear, Amish patchwork fabric, Native American clothing, the Alaskan outdoors, and Finnish Sami tribe culture.
+Past inspirations for Visvim products include vintage Americana, Japanese Edo period garments, French workwear, Amish patchwork fabric, Native American clothing, the Alaskan outdoors, and Sami tribe culture.
 In addition to vintage construction and dyeing techniques, visvim also uses Gore-Tex material for waterproof jackets and replaceable Vibram outsoles.